 How Recycling Systems Work

 Recycling systems are designed to recover usable materials from waste and return them to production.
-While the idea appears simple—collect, sort, reuse—the reality is more complex.
-Recycling depends on infrastructure, material properties, economics, and human behavior working together.
+While the idea appears simple — collect, sort, reuse — the reality is far more complex.
+Recycling depends on infrastructure, material science, economics, and human behavior working together.
+When any part of the system underperforms, recycling outcomes decline.
+When all parts align, recycling can reduce resource extraction, lower energy use, and support circular material flows.

 Recycling Within Waste Systems

-For the wider system, see How Waste Management Systems Work.
+For a broader view of the full waste system, see How Waste Management Systems Work.

 Key idea: Recycling only works when collection, sorting, processing, and markets all function together.